SecretOnline/tiny-flowers/MODRINTH.md

 Using `Ctrl` (or `Cmd`) + Pick Block (i.e. Middle Click) on a Tiny Garden in Creative Mode will give you a copy of that garden to place down.
 It will be placed down facing the same direction as you, so you can easily rotate it.

+## Translation

+A big thank you to the following people for their work:

+- [Lucanoria](https://github.com/Lucanoria) - German (German, Austrian, and Swiss)

+If you want to help make this mod easier to use for everyone, then please don't hesitate to create a pull request adding/updating [the language files](https://github.com/SecretOnline/tiny-flowers/tree/main/src/main/resources/assets/tiny-flowers/lang) on GitHub.

 ## License

 This mod is licensed under the Mozilla Public License 2.0.
 You may use this mod in your mod packs.